 This has been my personal research dissemination project since 1979.
 Beware of cheap imitations, which can be identified easily since they are cautious enough to not copy my jokes.
 To get your two cents in, join the forum.

-Free, cheap, and sorta cheap, all are described on these pages (in the next six sub-categories to follow) and download or pay links are provided.
+Free information, all described on these pages (in the next six sub-categories to follow) and download links are provided.

 Older textbooks spelled it out more clearly than modern ones.
 Here are the classics, and more are available.